SpectraL519/cpp-cf/README.md

 5. **An example program**

-    Here is a very simple example program which demonstrates the usage of the `ChainableFunctor` class:
+    Here is a very simple example program which demonstrates the usage of the `chainable_functor` class:

     ```
     // example.cpp